anujshrivast/Bill-calculator/README.md

 This Web Page for House or Shop Bill calculation based on unit consumed and Load.
-This page work Mostly precisely For 2 load ( charges based on tata power DDL only  )
+This page work Mostly precise For 2 load ( charges based on tata power DDL only  )

 Three inputs
 1. Sanctioned Load (KW/KVA)  :with values select from 1 , 1.5,2,2.5,3